viszjag/weather-comnparator/README.md

 6) Application execution log file will generated within the project folder - Application.log <br>
 <b>Alternatively, html report is generated at /weather-comparator/target/surefire-reports/emailable-report.html</b><br>

-7) User can also import project into eclipse or intellij IDE as a maven project.
+7) User can also import project into eclipse or intellij IDE as a maven project.<br>
 <b> Make sure you have installed maven plugin inside IDE. </b><br>
-<b> Just run pom.xml inside project folder as: i) maven Ccean and then ii) maven test </b><br>
+ Just run pom.xml inside project folder as: i) maven clean and then ii) maven test <br>

 8) Also, can install testng plugin for IDE, and then run testng.xml as a TestNG Suite<br>

-9) Tests related to UI and API are listed in different packages at com.ui.tests and com.api.tests respectively.
-They also have separate testng suites files placed at /weather-comparator/TestSuites.
+9) Tests related to UI and API are listed in different packages at com.ui.tests and com.api.tests respectively. <br> They also have separate testng suites files placed at /weather-comparator/TestSuites.